PureWater100/world_development_explorer/wdx_analysis.md

 ## Why is it important to you and/or to others?

 ### This study will let us find out how a country's culture impacts their economic success.
-### The position of this country of the world stage could very well be linked to their societal norms.
+### The position of this country on the world stage could very well be linked to their societal norms.
 ### This relationship between culture and economic success also has a direct impact on individual citizens.

 ## What questions do you have in mind and would like to answer?